Kim Fitzwarine-Smith MBACP (Reg), M.A. (Counselling)

-The 'going rate' for an hour's session of counselling is £40, and that is what I charge.
-However, if you are considering entering into this potentially life-changing work, I want to do all I can to encourage you, and I certainly don't want you to give up on the idea of having some counselling, and having as many sessions as you feel you need, because you don't think you can afford it.
-This is particularly important in the current climate of scarce government funding and long waiting lists.
-So if finance is a problem, do please get in touch, then maybe we can have a conversation and find a way forward
+However, if this is a problem I don't want you to give up on the idea of engaging with this potentially life-changing work because you don't think you can afford it.
+This is particularly important in the current climate of scarce NHS funding and long waiting lists.
+So if money is short, do please get in touch, then we can have a conversation and find a way forward.

 If you prefer I have further counselling rooms available at Broseley Methodist Church and at St. Georges Methodist Church in Telford.

 Weekdays plus Saturday mornings; some evening appointments available.

 Types of client

 |Employee Assistance Programme|